Skip to main content

 Error Response Format

-All error responses follow a consistent format with statusCode, error, and message fields:
+All error responses follow a consistent format with statusCode, error, and message:

 {